How to Enable or Disable Autofill Passwords and Passkeys in Microsoft Edge on Windows 11

 - Click Passwords and autofill in the left sidebar.
 Click Microsoft Password Manager on the right side.

-To turn edge autofill passwords on or off, you’ll need to go into Microsoft Edge’s settings.
-First, open Edge and click the three dots menu in the top right corner, then select ‘Settings’.
+To control whether edge autofill passwords works, you need to go into Microsoft Edge's settings.
+First, open Edge, click the three dots in the top right corner, and then select 'Settings'.
+Next, click on 'Passwords and autofill' in the left sidebar.

 - Click More settings.